fossasia/badgemagic.fossasia.org/README.txt

 10. Style how you like, "Your Tweets your way"

 == Changelog ==

+= 1.3.3 =
+* [Fixed] URLs no longer truncated in retweets!
+* [Added] cURL error notification: this is a required PHP extension for connection to the Twitter API

 = 1.3.2 =
 * Fixed Exclude Replies variable notice and tweet calculation